How To Grow Tomatoes Like A Pro

 Propagating Tomatoes

-In addition to starting or purchasing seedlings, it’s possible to start tomato plants by rooting cuttings from existing plants.
-Take a 6-8 inch (15-20 cm) piece of a sucker off the top of a favorite plant.
+In addition to starting or purchasing seedlings, starting tomato cuttings from existing plants is also possible.
+Take a 6-8 inch (15-20 cm) piece of a tomato plant sucker off the top of a favorite plant.
 Clip off blossoms, buds and bottom leaves, leaving only 2 leaves on the cuttings and place it in water or potting soil.
 If starting it in soil, bury it up to the first node where you removed extra stems.

 The cutting will grow roots in about a week in water; the roots will be stronger if started in soil.
-Transplant your new tomato seedling into the garden or container when they’re a few inches tall and have developed a 3-4 sets of leaves.
+Transplant tomato plants into the garden or container when they’re a few inches tall and have developed a 3-4 sets of leaves.

 Caroline Bloomfield